Skip to main content

 Recognized Period of Parental Leave

-• A student has the right to an extension of deadlines for fulfilling study obligations, conditions for progressing to the next semester, year, or block of study by the duration of their maternity leave.
+• A student has the right to an extension of deadlines for fulfilling study obligations, as well as conditions for progressing to the next semester, year, or block of study for the period corresponding to what would otherwise be the duration of their maternity leave.

 • A student has the right to apply a deduction of the recognized period of parental leave from the total duration of studies regarding tuition fee obligations; this must be reported in a written notification.